justdoitjun/understandingTwitterAlgorithmtoApplyintoFinalProject/README.md

-# Purpsoe : to understand main logics(not wholly) to apply it into final Project partially.
+# Purpose : to understand main logics(not wholly) to apply it into final Project partially.
 Applying Twitter-recommendation algorithm into final Projects.

 To read